iterative/dvc.org/public/static/docs/api-reference/get_url.md

-Note that if the target is a directory, the URL will end in `.dir`, as DVC stores a special JSON file with `.dir` extension that contains the mapping of files in the directory (as a JSON array), along with their checksums.
+Note that if the target is a directory, the URL will end in `.dir`, as DVC stores a special JSON file with `.dir` extension that contains the mapping of files in the directory (as a JSON array), along with their hash values.
 Refer to [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory) and `dvc add` to learn more about how DVC handles data directories.